inventree/InvenTree/README.md

 For InvenTree documentation, refer to the [InvenTree documentation website](https://inventree.readthedocs.io/en/latest/).

+# Credits

+The credits for all used packages are part of the [InvenTree documentation website](https://inventree.readthedocs.io/en/latest/credits/).

 ## Getting Started

 Refer to the [getting started guide](https://inventree.readthedocs.io/en/latest/start/install/) for installation and setup instructions.